Before You Hire a Concrete Contractor

 Get It in Writing

 Once you have chosen the concrete contractor, draw up a contract.
-The contract should include all details of the work – all materials that are to be used, the project timeline, the payment schedule, any applicable warranties, and cleanup.
+The contract should include all details of the work – all materials that are to be used (with specific brand names, product numbers and quantities, if relevant), the project timeline, the payment schedule, any applicable warranties, and cleanup -- and must be signed by both parties.